AdobeDocs/genstudio.en/help/tutorials/add-references.md

 You do not have to [publish](#publish-brand) your brand to see added information populated.
 Any manually added information is available immediately after it is added.
 For others in your organization to use the brand info in GenStudio, you must publish it.

-## Publish brand
+### Publish brand

-Before publishing your brand, click through the _Brand voice guidelines_, _Channel guidelines_, _Image guidelines_, and _Logos_ sections to review all the extracted content.
+Before publishing your brand, click through the _Brand voice guidelines_, _Channel guidelines_, _Image guidelines_, and _Logos_ sections to review all the populated information.
 Make changes to the brand guidelines as needed.

 To publish the brand: